 B.4 Related party transactions by directors and key executives.
 B.4.1 Does the company have a policy requiring directors /commissioners to disclose their interest in transactions and any other conflicts of interest?
-OECD Principle III (C) Members of the board and key executives should be required to disclose to the board whether they, directly, indirectly or on behalf of third parties, have a material Υ Default Item for Class 1 B.4.2 Does the company have a policy requiring a committee of independent directors/commissioners to review material/significant RPTs to determine indirectly or on behalf of third parties, have a material interest in any transaction or matter directly affecting the corporation.
-ICGN 2.11.1 Related party transactions Companies should have a process for reviewing and N Petrogen is a Class 1 company with its parent company, Petron Corporation, as its primary client.
-B.4.3 Does the company have a policy requiring hoard members (directors/commissioners) monitoring any related party transaction.
-A committee of independent directors should review significant related party transactions to determine whether they are in the best interests of the company and if so to determine what terms are fair. Υ Default Item for Class 1
+OECD Principle III (C) Members of the board and key executives should be required to disclose to the board whether they, directly, indirectly or on behalf of third parties, have a material Y Default Item for Class 1 B.4.2 Does the company have a policy requiring a committee of independent directors/commissioners to review material/significant RPTs to determine whether they are in the best interests of the company and shareholders? interest in any transaction or matter directly affecting the corporation.
+ICGN 2.11.1 Related party transactions Companies should have a process for reviewing and Ν Petrogen is a Class 1 company with its parent company, Petron Corporation, as its primary client.
+B.4.3 Does the company have a policy requiring board members (directors/commissioners) to abstain from participating in the board discussion on a particular agenda when they are conflicted? monitoring any related party transaction.
+A committee of independent directors should review significant related party transactions to determine whether they are in the best interests of the company and if so to determine what terms are fair.
+Y Default Item for Class 1

 B.4.4 Does the company have policies on loans to ICGN 2.11.2 Director conflicts of interest directors and commissioners either Companies should have a process for identifying and forbidding this practice or ensuring that they managing conflicts of interest directors may have.
-If a V Default Item for Class 1 director has an interest in a matter under consideration by • Default Item for Class 1 and at market rates? the board, then the director should not participate in those discussions and the board should follow any further
+If a v Default Item for Class 1 are being conducted at arm's length basis director has an interest in a matter under consideration by T Default item for class 1 and at market rates? the board, then the director should not participate in those discussions and the board should follow any further

-B.5 Protecting minority shareholders from

-abusive actions

-B.5 Protecting minority shareholders from

-B.5.1 wholly-owned subsidiary companies?
+B.5 Protecting minority shareholders from B.5 abusive actions Protecting minority shareholders from B.5.1 Were there any RPTs that can be classified as financial assistance to entities other than wholly-owned subsidiary companies?
 OECD Principle III (A) All shareholders of the same series of a class should be treated equally.
-(2) Minority shareholders should be protected from abusive N RPTs are disclosed in the 2016 audited financial statements (Note 21)

-B.5.2 Does the company disclose that RPTs are conducted in such a way to ensure that they actions by, or in the interest of, controlling shareholders acting either directly or indirectly, and should have effective N RPTs are disclosed in the 2016 audited financial statements (Note 21)
+(2) Minority shareholders should be protected from abusive Ν RPTs are disclosed in the 2017 audited financial statements (Note 21) B.5.2 Does the company disclose that RPTs are conducted in such a way to ensure that they Ν RPTs are disclosed in the 2017 audited financial statements (Note 21)